 Vaccination for a puppy

-As a fresh dog owner, you needn’t get your mind too tangled in knowing the names of all the vaccines, you breeder and vet doctor will take care of that for you.
+After you buy your puppy you needn’t get your mind too tangled in knowing the names of all the vaccines, you breeder and vet doctor will take care of that for you.

-The Caucasian Shepherd pups leave from our kennel with minimum two vaccines already done, until the age of six weeks.
+The Caucasian Shepherd puppies leave from our kennel with minimum two vaccines already done, until the age of six weeks.
 If they leave later, they will get the third one also, until the age of ten weeks.
 The vaccination scheme covers different types of diseases and is divided in three or four stages, every two weeks.
 The vaccination scheme is not fixed, there are different factors that influence it, both the country you live in and the risks that are known there and also your options.

 There are a few recommended vaccines for all dogs, such as the Rabies, distemper, parainfluenza and others that you can choose or not, according to the conditions in which your dog will live.
 If you want to find out more about each vaccine and its role, you can read about them here.